 The Five Biggest Super Bowl Blowouts

 The Super Bowl ain’t what it used to be — in a good way.
 Lately, billions of viewers have been treated to some tightly-contested games.
-Four of the last five Super Bowls have been decided by six points or less.
+Five of the last six Super Bowls have been decided by six points or less.

 Often in its past, though, the Big Game was a bit more anti-climactic — less thrilling than some of the conference playoff games leading up to it.
 There were literally eras when one opponent so outfavored the other, or one conference totally dominated the other, that the Super Bowl itself was just a bore.